IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 * Car - information about the car;
 * Client  –  customer data;
 * Price – the total price of the car;
-* Add date – the date the order was added;
+* Add date – the date the order was added.

 ***Filtering by date:***